This Is Why Trump's Tax Reform Won't Matter For Growth

 Different Tax Rates Throughout Time Didn't Change Taxes Collected:

-In essence, the "effective tax" rate the overall economy pays has been the same for 65 years, across a wide variety of tax policies and administrations and it will likely do the same for this policy, whatever it ends up being.
+In essence, the "effective tax" rate the overall economy pays has been the same for 65 years, across a wide variety of tax policies and administrations, and it will likely do the same for this policy, whatever it ends up being.

 An overwhelming amount of politics clouds any real discussion and the truth behind tax policy.
-Below I'll walk through just the facts regarding the trends in taxes for the United States: what parts matter, what is noise, what needs to change and why the overall economic impact of a change will likely be negligible, regardless of what policy ends up passing (or not passing).
+Below, I'll walk through just the facts regarding the trends in taxes for the United States: what parts matter, what is noise, what needs to change, and why the overall economic impact of a change will likely be negligible, regardless of what policy ends up passing (or not passing).

 Trends in US Taxes and Spending

-For decades the United States has wrestled with spending problems as it relates to the federal government.
+For decades, the United States has wrestled with spending problems as it relates to the federal government.
 That is not a political comment.
 It is simply a fact based on the numbers showing that our government spends vastly more than they receive in the form of taxes.

 How much does the government actually have to work with?
 As of the latest figures, our government is taking in a little over $3.5 trillion in total taxes.
-That means they should attempt to spend no more than $3.5 trillion if they want to have the utmost fiscal conservatism.
+That means it should attempt to spend no more than $3.5 trillion if it wants to have the utmost fiscal conservatism.

 Total Tax Revenue Collected by the Federal Government:

-The rise in the total taxes collected seems to be accelerating but as I pointed out in the first chart, the total taxes collected as a percentage of the size of the economy has remained flat so the rise in taxes collected is proportional to the growth in the economy.
+The rise in the total taxes collected seems to be accelerating, but as I pointed out in the first chart, the total taxes collected as a percentage of the size of the economy have remained flat, so the rise in taxes collected is proportional to the growth in the economy.

-Government spending on the other hand has not risen in proportion to the economy, it has been outpacing the proportional growth of the economy and thus we have had larger federal deficits each year which causes the national debt to increase at an accelerating pace.
+Government spending on the other hand has not risen in proportion to the economy.
+It has been outpacing the proportional growth of the economy, and thus we have had larger federal deficits each year, which causes the national debt to increase at an accelerating pace.

 The "federal deficit" published by the government and cited across all media outlets is a misleading figure because of the way the government classifies certain expenditures.
-The accounting the government uses is very favorable to make it seem like the are spending less than they actually are by classifying some spending as "investment" and not including that into the annual deficit calculation.
+The accounting the government uses is very favorable to make it seem like it is spending less than it actually is by classifying some spending as "investment" and not including that into the annual deficit calculation.
 (Although that spending does count towards the national debt).

 The true deficit is fairly easy to calculate: